dshea89/ADATE/README.md

 ## Older Versions

 The most recent available version of ADATE is version 0.50.
 An older version of ADATE, version 0.41, is also made available for historical purposes.
-This includes the source code for the makespec binary and may be used to produce build compatile with 64-bit systems in the absence of source code for makespec in version 0.50.
+This includes the source code for the makespec binary and may be used to produce a build compatile with 64-bit systems in the absence of source code for makespec in version 0.50.

+An even older version still, 0.30, has also been provided.
+This is a Windows build of ADATE.
+Special thanks to Massimo Dentico for providing me with a copy of this version, as the Windows build was unavailable via the Archive.org Wayback Machine.

 ## TODO